quadrantsec/meer/doc/source/install.rst

 Redis
 ~~~~~

 If you would like to have Meer store data into Redis,  which is enabled by default during compile time,  you will need the "hiredis" library and development files.
+You will also need ``libevent`` installed as well.

 On Ubuntu/Debian systems:

-.. option:: sudo apt-get install libhiredis-dev
+.. option:: sudo apt-get install libhiredis-dev libevent-dev

 Elasticsearch
 ~~~~~~~~~~~~~